The Elephant Crisis

 Boat Patrol Support

-The Zambezi Society also assists Mana Pools National Park with ranger boat patrols along Zambezi River out of Nyamepi HQ in an aluminium boat purchased for the purpose, and driven by a coxswain employed by the Society.
+The Zambezi Society also assists Mana Pools National Park with ranger boat patrols and rapid reaction "call-outs" along Zambezi River out of Nyamepi HQ in a special flat-bottomed aluminium boat purchased for the purpose, and driven by a coxswain employed by the Society.

 RANGER ANTI POACHING RATIONS